 Here is a sample from my own Open-Source Learning physical fitness blog.
 As you can see, it’s not about being perfect – it’s about being honest with ourselves and doing the best we can to be fit and accountable.
 As we get better at this, and keeping our blog up to date becomes a routine, we will use the same process with our sleep and our nutrition.

 30 AUG 2021

 One hour on the exercise bike + Day One of no-gear.
 It’s a new month this week, and I’m going to rock September!
-(And then you want to take a selfie to put on your blog, but you drop your glasses, so you have no idea how the pic looks until after the workout, and it’s goofy, but you don’t want to put sweaty clothes back on so you post it anyway… So this is my “What do you mean you haven’t posted to your blog yet?” face 😂)
+(And then, that moment when you want to take a selfie to put on your blog, but you drop your glasses, so you have no idea how the pic looks until after the workout, and it’s goofy, but you don’t want to put sweaty clothes back on so you post it anyway… This is my “I posted my workout on my blog, what do you mean you haven’t posted yours yet?” face 😂)